Ireland Baldwin Reacts To Cousin Hailey’s Engagement: ‘There’s Gunna Be One Less Lonely Girl’

 Ireland Baldwin is sending wedding wishes to her cousin Hailey—and she’s quoting Justin Bieber lyrics in the process.
 The 22-year-old daughter of Alec Baldwin and Kim Basinger posted to Instagram to congratulate her 21-year-old cousin on her surprise engagement to the “Purpose” singer.
 The engagement leaves Ireland as the last “lonely” girl in the famous fam.

 Ireland posted an adorable childhood photo of herself in a bathtub with her cousins Hailey and Alaia Baldwin, the daughters of her uncle, actor Stephen Baldwin.
-In her message to Hailey, Ireland quoted Justin Bier’s 2009 song “One Less Lonely Girl” and she made it clear that she’s the only “chick” in the pic who’s not cuffed.
+In her message to Hailey, Ireland quoted Justin Bier’s 2009 song “One Less Lonely Girl,” and she made it clear that she’s the only “chick” in the pic who’s not cuffed.
 Ireland Baldwin wrote that there’s “gunna be one less lonely girl left,” as she congratulated “beautiful bride” Hailey and her future husband Justin on their engagement.

 Haley Baldwin saw the post and commented “love you,” according to E!
 News.
 Ireland Baldwin also responded to a commenter who asked her if she will be the next one in the family to get engaged.